Foles beat Brady again as Bears squeeze by Tampa Bay 20-19

-CHICAGO (AP) — Nick Foles beat Tom Brady again, Cairo Santos kicked a 38-yard field with 1:17 left and the Chicago Bears beat Tampa Bay 20-19 on Thursday night after Brady seemingly lost count of downs on his final play.
+But if he was thinking the Buccaneers had one more play, Brady wouldn’t say.

+“I know we needed a chunk and I was thinking about more yardage and it was bad execution,” he said.
+“I had a great opportunity there.
+Just didn’t execute when we needed to.”

 Brady never lost to Chicago in five meetings as a member of the Patriots.
-But facing Foles for the first time since New England fell to Philadelphia in Super Bowl 52, the six-time champion once again came up short.
+But facing Foles for the first time since New England lost to Philadelphia in Super Bowl 52, the six-time champion once again came up short.

 Brady threw for 253 yards and one touchdown.
-But the Buccaneers (3-2) came up short after winning three in a row.
+But the Buccaneers (3-2) had their three-game win streak snapped.

-Khalil Mack had two sacks.
-DeAndre Houston-Carson broke up Brady’s fourth-down pass with 33 seconds left after Santos kicked the go-ahead field goal.
-Brady put up four fingers, appearing to think he had one more down.
-But Chicago took over.

-With the win, the Bears (4-1) bounced back from a lackluster loss to Indianapolis.
+Khalil Mack had two sacks, and the Bears (4-1) bounced back from a lackluster loss to Indianapolis.

 Foles, the Super Bowl 52 MVP, completed 30 of 42 passes for 243 yards and a touchdown, in his second start after replacing Mitchell Trubisky.